Table of Contents

 To hide/extract the configuration data within/from the postscript file, a utility program samhain_stealth is provided.
 Use it without options to get help.

-If --enable-stealth is used together with --with-gpg, then the config file must be signed before hiding it (rather than signing the PS image file afterwards).
+If --enable-stealth is used together with --with-gpg or --with-signify , then the config file must be signed before hiding it (rather than signing the PS image file afterwards).

 --enable-nocl[=ARG] will disables command line parsing.
 The optional argument is a 'magic' word that will enable reading command-line arguments from stdin.
 If the first command-line argument is not the 'magic' word, all command line arguments will be ignored.
 This allows to start the program with completely arbitrary command-line arguments.